MichaelT025/Project-GhostPad/docs/PRD.md

 **Scenario:** LeetCode problem displayed in browser **Flow:**
 1. Developer sees difficult problem
-2. Opens GhostPad, types "Show me step by step how to solve this"
+2. Opens Shade, types "Show me step by step how to solve this"
 3. AI analyzes problem from screenshot
 4. Provides conceptual approach, then pseudocode, then solution
 5. Developer asks clarifying questions as needed